Preclinical Therapeutics Location & Contacts

 415.476.0419 (voice, office), 415.502.7228 (voice, lab)

-Rosemary Akurst, PhD undertook her doctoral thesis studies at the Beatson Institute for Cancer Research in Glasgow, UK, followed by post doctoral training at the California Institute of Technology, Pasadena, USA.
-She has served as the Director of the Preclinical Therapeutics Core since 2006.
-Her broad experience includes genetic analysis of tumor susceptibility, studies on tumor microenvironment (angiogenesis and tumor immunity), cancer therapeutics, and personalized responses to therapy, with a focus on modeling cancer in mice.
+Rosemary Akurst, PhD undertook her doctoral thesis studies at the Beatson Institute for Cancer Research in Glasgow, UK, followed by post-doctoral training at the California Institute of Technology, Pasadena, USA.
+She has served as the Director of the Preclinical Therapeutics Core since 2006 and her broad experience focuses on studies on tumor microenvironment and cancer therapeutics.

 Byron Hann, MD, PhD received his training from the UCSF School of Medicine and the UCSF Department of Biochemistry and Biophysics.
 This was followed by a post-doctoral fellowship at the University of Dundee, Scotland.
 Dr. Hann has over 20 years of experience studying the molecular basis of cancer, and has worked with mouse models of cancer for the past 18 years.

-Donghui Wang Donghui Wang has extensive experience in the implementation of preclinical studies, including cell culture, tumor implantation, drug administration, tumor measurement and animal monitoring, and survival surgery.
+Donghui Wang has extensive experience in the implementation of preclinical studies.
 She has been a member of the UCSF PTC for over 15 years, and has played a central role in the completion of over 2,000 preclinical studies.
-She is an expert in small animal survival surgeries, and a master of techniques such as intracardiac cell implantation.
-She is also very familiar with the routine procedures, particularly for subcutaneous xenograft based studies.
+She is an expert in small animal survival surgeries as well as undertaking many routine procedures.

-Fernando Salangsang has over 20 years experience in a wide range of mouse handling procedures and methodologies.
-He has expertise in establishment and propagation of patient-derived xenograft (PDX) models and oversees much of the ongoing barrier-related procedures.
+Fernando Salangsang has over 20 years of industry experience in a wide range of mouse handling procedures and methodologies.
+His expertise is in establishment and propagation of patient-derived xenograft (PDX) models and he oversees all ongoing barrier-related procedures.

 Paul Phojanakong has a strong background in administration and project management.
-He acts to coordinate scheduling, communications, study materials and billing.
-He is also directly involved with many hands-on aspects of study execution, including in vivo imaging.
-He is the main contact person for many aspects of the core’s day-to-day operations.
+He acts to coordinate scheduling, day-to-day Core operations, and study billing.
+He is also directly involved with hands-on aspects of study execution, including in vivo optical imaging.